 As isolated as it is enchanted, Genovesa Island has its appeal due to the remarkable experience it offers guests via the plethora of birds that are present and its surrounding scenery.
 This is one of the few islands that are located in the north of the archipelago and keep in mind that not all boats in Galapagos have this island included in their itineraries.
 Adding to the magnificence of said exclusivity is the fact that Genovesa is the only crater throughout the whole archipelago that ships can venture into.
 This is also why it’s regarded as one of the best islands in Galapagos – the beautiful bay that ships are able to anchor in making for a great excuse in its own right.

-Best Islands in Galapagos Decisive Factor: Reputation as “Bird Island” (featuring the rare, red-footed booby!).
+Why you should visit it: Reputation as “Bird Island” (featuring the rare, red-footed booby!).
 Geological beauty.

 Both spectacular and mesmerizing at the same time, Fernandina Island is a beautiful collection of nascent Earth that’s peppered with a beautiful collection of equally mesmerizing creatures.
 From Galapagos penguins to the enigmatic flightless cormorants that hang around the black, lava rock coast (which is covered by a crowd of equally black marine iguanas), Fernandina rightfully earns its place among the best islands to visit in Galapagos.

-Best Islands in Galapagos Decisive Factor: Penguins & Flightless Cormorants.
+Why you should visit it: Penguins & Flightless Cormorants.
 “Youngest island,” geologically speaking.

-Regarded by many to be the “Grand Central” of wildlife throughout the enchanted isles, it’s no wonder that Española makes it to the list of best islands to visit in Galapagos.
+Regarded by many to be the “Grand Central” of wildlife throughout the enchanted isles, it’s no wonder that Española makes it to the list of best islands to visit in Galapagos Islands.
 Located to the far south of the archipelago, this island gains recognition by virtue of the massive amount of wildlife it is home to.
 Fun Fact: It was the first island to be observed (but not walked on!) by Charles Darwin aboard the HMS Beagle in 1835.